Sneaky1000/golang-email-verifier/README.md

-# golang-email-verifier
+# Golang email domain verifier
-This project simply checks whether an email has a verifiable domain by looking for MX, SPF records, and DMARC records.
+This is my first Golang project simply checks whether an email has a verifiable domain by looking for MX, SPF records, and DMARC records.